Recipes from Italy

 • 1 medium egg yolk, at room temperature

-• grated zest of half a lemon (optional)
+• grated zest of ½ organic lemon, optional

 pasta frolla recipe step 1

-Step 1) - First place the flour on a pastry board then make a hole in the center.
-Pour in this order: sugar, lemon zest (optional), salt and eggs at room temperature.
+Step 1) - Place the flour on a work surface or pastry board and make a well in the center.
+Add the sugar, the grated lemon zest if using, the salt, the whole egg and the egg yolk.

 pasta frolla recipe step 2